caracolmzd/dot-profile/README.md

 All of the commands are wrappers for the `dir-stack` command, but alter the output and default arguments.

-Instead of outputting the current stack, `nxt` and `prv` output the contents of the new directory.
+Instead of outputting the current stack, `cd`, `nxt` and `prv` output the contents of the new directory.

 Instead of defaulting to advancing one, `load-dirs` loads all of the directories in the current directory.